-Union minister promises flats for Rohingyas in Delhi, then home ministry says no such order
+Hours after Union minister announces flats for Rohingyas, home ministry denies any such order

 “Illegal foreigners are to be kept in detention centre till their deportation as per law,” the ministry also said.
 “The government of Delhi has not declared the present location as a detention centre.
 They have been directed to do the same immediately.”

-The home ministry’s stance on the matter comes as a U-turn as earlier on Wednesday morning, Puri had said in a tweet that all Rohingya refugees will be shifted to flats designated for economically weaker sections in Delhi’s Bakkarwala.
+The home ministry’s stance on the matter comes as a U-turn because earlier on Wednesday morning, Puri had said in a tweet that all Rohingya refugees will be shifted to flats designated for economically weaker sections in Delhi’s Bakkarwala.

 In what he described as a “landmark decision”, Puri had also also announced that basic amenities, identity cards issued by the United Nations High Commissioner for Refugees and round-the-clock police protection will be provided to the refugees.